dipeshjoshi4/Interview-Prep/React Concept/Section-1-How React works Under the Hood/1.2 Rendering Process/README.md

-- (Virtual DOM and Diffing Algorithm)
+# React Rendring Process - (Virtual DOM and Diffing Algorithm)

+- react have declarative approach not Imperative. that means